 These memberships give you enhanced search and match options, unlimited instant messaging, and the ability to see who’s interested in you and send and receive emails.
 Keep in mind that you have to pay everything upfront, not in installments, so if you choose a six-month membership plan for $6.49 a month, your total bill will be $38.94.

-According to the latest numbers, eHarmony has more than 33 million members, and more than 4.1 million people visit the site every month.
-Available in 195 countries, eHarmony is very diverse in terms of members’ locations, education, appearance, backgrounds, and hobbies, and it has a pretty large Christian audience.
+According to the latest numbers, eharmony has more than 33 million members, and more than 4.1 million people visit the site every month.
+Available in 195 countries, eharmony is rather diverse in terms of members’ locations, education, appearance, backgrounds, and hobbies, and it has a pretty large Christian audience.

 Three cheers for eHarmony!
 Not only does the site have a global presence, but it’s a household name at the same time.
 You’ll probably never run out of like-minded people to meet, get to know, and go on dates with.

-eHarmony has the most famous questionnaire of any dating site.
-It was created by Co-Founder Dr. Neil Clark Warren, and it takes deeper personality traits and life goals into consideration — including emotional temperament, social style, physicality, relationship skills, and values and beliefs.
+eharmony has the most famous questionnaire of any dating site.
+It was created by clinical psychologist Dr. Neil Clark Warren, and it takes deeper personality traits and life goals into consideration — including emotional temperament, social style, physicality, relationship skills, and values and beliefs.
 Usually, the questionnaire takes people an hour to complete, but don’t let that discourage you.
 It’s worth the time to really think about who you are and what you want.

 Once you complete the questionnaire, the site uses your answers to recommend date prospects to you, and then you decide if you like them or not.
 If you do, you can communicate with them via live chat like you would on other dating sites, but you can also use Guided Communication.
 Learn more about in this article.